William Morgan Shuster: The Strangling of Persia

 Shuster's book has been praised as an invaluable eyewitness account of a period of Iranian history where foreign influence had a negative effect on the Iranian economy.
 The central theme is the tenacity with which he applies himself to the task of creating a viable administrative apparatus to collect taxes, the sine qua non of creating a nationalist government capable of resisting foreign powers.
 For this very reason, Shuster and his administrative assistants were the direct targets of the Russian invasion of the country in 1911-1912: Shuster's removal from his position at the Treasury was a principal objective of Russian foreign policy.
 The details of the struggle for power in Tehran are written in a robust, straightforward style.

-Chapter XI of the Strangling of Persia provides a detailed appraisal of the state of tax collection in Persia, from payment-in-kind to tax farming.
+Chapter XI of the Strangling of Persia provides a detailed appraisal of the state of tax collection in Iran, from payment-in-kind to tax farming.
 The interaction between foreign policy and taxation is particularly well done: rural landowners who didn't like paying their taxes were all too willing to ally with the Russian invaders.

-Life upon Shuster's return to the U.S.
+This book has also been translated and published in Persian language.

+Later life

-Shuster entered publishing upon his return to the U.S. and became president of Century Publishing in New York.
-He led the firm, which had been established in 1870, through a merger with D. Appleton & Company in 1933 and F. S. Crofts Co in 1947.
+Shuster entered publishing in 1915 upon his return to the U.S. and became president of Century Publishing in New York.
+He led the firm, which had been established in 1870, through a merger with D. Appleton & Company in 1933, and F. S. Crofts Co in 1947.
+He became chairman in 1952.
 By his death in 1960 the firm was known as Appleton-Century-Crofts.
-His daughter, Miss Carolyn Shuster, made front-page news in The New York Times by attempting to elope, at age 17, with William Redding Morris, then 18.
-Though the elopement was at first foiled, the couple married a short while later over Shuster's objections.

-Fiction
+Personal life

+Shuster was married to Pearl Berthe Trigg (1878–1942), a daughter of Col. Haiden Curd Trigg and Anne (née Ballard) Trigg (a daughter of slave trader Rice C. Ballard) of Glasgow, Kentucky.
+Together, they were the parents of: